Hurricane Fly: 2014/2015 season

 5, was very much a match race between Hurricane Fly and Jezki.
 With most punters expecting Jessica Harrington's horse to uphold the form from the spring, Jezki was the well backed 8/13 favourite to defeat Hurricane Fly for the third time in succession.
 Third-choice Little King Robin set the pace and was well clear of the pack early on with Jezki in second and Hurricane Fly in third.
 The order stayed this way until after the second last when Jezki, ridden for the first time by Mark Walsh, took up the running with Hurricane Fly his shadow.
 Jezki made a slight mistake jumping the final hurdle and Hurricane Fly, who was travelling much better than the favourite, pounced upon the leader and under a powerful ride from Walsh sprinted past the younger horse to win by 2 1/4 lengths.
 Hurricane Fly again faced Jezki in the Ryanair Hurdle at Leopardstown on 29 December, with the Triumph Hurdle winner Tiger Roll also in opposition.
 After racing fifth of the seven runners in the early stages he moved up to challenge for the lead approaching the last and took the lead on the run-in to beat Jezki by half a length.
 On 25 January, the gelding was again opposed by Jezki as he attempted to win his fifth Irish Champion Hurdle and his twenty-second Grade I race.
 Starting the 11/10 favourite he took a narrow lead approaching the last and drew away in the closing stages to win by three and a half lengths from Arctic Fire, with Jezki in third.

 On 10 March 2015, Hurricane Fly attempted to win his third Champion Hurdle in five years and started the 8/1 fourth choice in the betting behind Faugheen, The New One and Jezki.
 He was in touch with the leaders for most of the race and made a forward move approaching the final hurdle but was outpaced on the run-in and finished third behind Faugheen and Arctic Fire, beaten six and a half lengths by the winner.
 The gelding was then stepped up in distance for the World Series Hurdle at Punchestown in which he was beaten into second by Jezki.
 In June he returned to France for the first time in seven years to contest the Grande Course de Haies d'Auteuil over 5100 metres and was made favourite against fourteen opponents on very soft ground.
 He stayed on in the closing stages without ever looking likely to win and finished sixth behind Un Temps Pour Tout.
 His retirement from racing was announced on 31 August 2015 with Mullins calling him "the horse of a generation".

+Death

+Hurricane Fly's death at the age of 22 was announced on 22 September 2026.